 Start to finish, you can be biting into these tasty Mediterranean-inspired burgers in less than 30 minutes.
 Even better, the burger patties and tzadiki sauce can be prepped ahead of time, in which case dinner can be on the table in the time it takes to broil the burgers!

-★ Cavenders All-purpose Greek Seasoning: This is one of our favorite everyday seasonings!
-If you don't have any on hand, you can substitute in ½ teaspoon each: kosher salt, basil, oregano, and freshly ground pepper.
+- Cavenders All-purpose Greek Seasoning: This is one of our favorite everyday seasonings!

 Tzatziki (Greek Cucumber Yogurt Sauce) is a creamy traditional Greek sauce made with cucumbers, fresh garlic, and fresh mint (or dill).
 Served on the side with many Mediterranean dishes, tzadiki also makes a delicious vegetable dip.